 When you buy the book, there is also a Switzerland lapbook you can purchase.
 If your family is into lapbooking in the least bit buy it.
 If not, buy it anyway because the teacher manual has all sorts of amazing tips and suggestions.
 My kids are rather…… indifferent to lapbooks, so we put together a joint lapbook, and I let them choose some pieces for their Europe notebook as a compromise.

 The other cool product that works with all of their books is the Mega Travel Activity Pack*.
 That has all of your spy gear because if you’re solving a mystery, you really need spy gear and codes.
 My kids were completely tickled pink to get their own spy ID card.
-It didn’t matter my boys are almost 12, they still thought it was fun to be finger-printed.
-It sometimes greatly amuses me what kids think are cool.
+It didn’t matter my boys are almost 12, they still thought it was fun to be fingerprinted.
+It sometimes greatly amuses me what kids think is cool.
 The spy codes in the pack became the inspiration for one of our writing assignments during the unit (each day I gave them a paragraph to write, it was quite interesting).

 On the subject of weird things my kids found amusing, my kids found the video of the flight attendant on the Air Switzerland plane hilarious and kept asking to rewatch it.
 Don’t ask me why, but they did.

 Each chapter has several videos to watch related to the content, so we learned how cuckoo clocks were made, all about how ropes were made for mountain climbing, relative distances, and the Protestant Reformation in Switzerland (a huge part of the mystery).
-The kids all loved the ice hotel video so much, they MADE me show it to Jeff.
+The kids all loved the Ice Hotel video so much, they MADE me show it to Jeff.
 Of course, they also tried to show Jeff the air safety video.

 There is no accounting for a child’s sense of taste.